-Indicate those Title II-A activities that will be aligned to Alaska's challenging academic standards (e.g. Alaska's Standards for English Language Arts and Mathematics).
-Note Title II-A activities that are not aligned.
+List the major Title II-A activities nd how they are aligned to Alaska's challenging academic standards (e.g. Alaska's Standards for English Language Arts and Mathematics).
+Note any major Title II-A activities that are not aligned.